Khoa-Dang-DBG/Npm-affected-Version-error-ex-1.3.3-Fixed/README.md

-This repository demonstrates how to use .pnpmfile.cjs hooks to scan installed dependencies against a known list of malware-affected npm package versions.

-It includes:

-.pnpmfile.cjs → adds a post-resolution hook (afterAllResolved) to scan dependencies.

-malware_predictions.json → JSON file containing flagged packages/versions.

 # Npm-affected-Version-error-ex-1.3.3-Fixed

 This repository demonstrates how to integrate a **malware scan into `pnpm install`** using a custom `.pnpmfile.cjs` hook and a JSON-based malware list.